Leading-AI-IO/the-silence-of-intelligence/README_en.md

 We welcome Pull Requests from engineers, such as correcting typographical errors or providing the latest paper/technical information.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This work is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).<br>
+© 2026 Satoshi Yamauchi / Leading AI — Licensed under CC BY 4.0